adamdjbrett/doctrineofdiscovery.org/_posts/2024-02-20-doctrine-christian-discovery-podcast.md

 ---
-title: "New Good Faith Media Podcast Highlights ‘Doctrine of Christian Discovery’"
+title: "Listsen to the Doctrine of Christian Discovery Podcast Now"
 categories:
   - Blog
   - podcasts